Automatic generation of the drainage system layout

 - Right-click to confirm the previous selection.

-- Left-click to select the inspection hatch-type element (such as the siphon trap) (2) entered manually.
-As a result, the pipes from the discharges to the available connections of the inspection hatch-type element (3) are automatically generated and distributed radially around it.
+- Left-click to select the inspection box-type element (such as the floor trap) (2) entered manually.
+As a result, the pipes from the discharges to the available connections of the inspection box-type element (3) are automatically generated and distributed radially around it.

 Generate the path along the horizontal pipe layout